aburo8/aburo8.github.io/index.md

-# Welcome to Alex's Dev Blog!
+# Welcome to Alex's Blog!

 Hello and welcome to my development blog.
 This blog series will detail the inner workings of my projects!